 Best Companion Plants for Roses

 Lavender 'Munstead' -- Highly fragrant, lavender-blue flowers.
 One of the best companion plants for roses.
 Penstemon cobaea -- Showy, purple flowers on a drought-tolerant perennial.
 Great color that goes with many roses.
 Salvia 'Violet Queen' -- Dark violet flowers on a bushy perennial.
 Attracts hummingbirds.
-Easy to grow from seed.
+Goes well with most roses.
 Sweet Pea 'Matucana' -- Heirloom sweet pea with violet-blue and maroon-red flowers.
 One of my favorite companion plants for roses.

+Delphinium 'Astolat' -- Soft lilac-pink flowers.
+Best with old-fashioned roses or other roses in cool tones.
+Gypsophila pacifica -- Perennial baby's breath with pale pink flowers.
+Good filler between large roses.
 Iberis gibraltarica -- Lavender-pink flowers with a long bloom season.
 Low-growing, evergreen perennial.
-Good for planting under roses.
-Snapdragon 'Apple Blossom' -- Lovely, pale pink to rose-colored snapdragons.
-A warmer shade of pink for planting with modern roses.
+Good for planting as a groundcover under roses.
 Sweet Pea 'Janet Scott' -- Heirloom sweet pea with a wonderful fragrance.
 Nice for trailing along the ground or climbing up old-fashioned roses.